squares-ui/squares-ui/README.md

 # The Use Cases

-SAKE can be put on a big screen, updating in real time
+SQUARES can be put on a big screen, updating in real time

-SAKE can be used on the local desktop, to pivot and investigate.
+SQUARES can be used on the local desktop, to pivot and investigate.

 # Concept